April 12, 2014 § Leave a comment

 The Swedenborgian Church, built in 1894, is the birthplace of the Arts & Crafts movement in the United States.
 Its simple handmade maple chairs with tule rush seats were the inspiration for all Mission-style furniture that followed.

-On March 16, the Swedenborgians will launch a monthly lecture series on the art and architecture of the unusual church, which is on the National Register of Historic Places.
+On March 16, the Swedenborgians will launch a monthly lecture series on the art and architecture of the unusual church, which is a National Historic Landmark.

 Read more: “Arts & Crafts movement started here“